-Our mission is to change the way that women choose their contraception
+Our mission is to change the way that women choose, access and use their contraception

 We believe there is a better way to talk about contraception.
 A more data driven way – where we hear from real people’s experiences, not a patient information leaflet.

 It took me over a decade to realise the impact that taking hormonal contraceptives had on my emotional and mental state.